InfinityBowman/amstar2-checklist-scoring-app/README.md

 - **Improved Accessibility:** Make it more accessible.
 - **Collaborate realtime:** Collaborate on checklists in real time.
 - **View Study PDF:** View a study PDF alongside the checklist.
-- **Integration with Reference Managers:** Import studies from Zotero and others.
+- **Integration with Reference Managers:** Import studies from Zotero, EndNote, and others.

 Stay tuned for updates as these features are developed!